Acute Care Physical Therapy Residency

 - To graduate caring and compassionate residents who are prepared and committed to practice in the acute care setting.

-- The program will obtain full ABPTRFE accreditation.
+- The program maintains ‘good standing’ and full ABPTRFE accreditation.

 - The program will maintain financial stability and program sustainability.